ECON 1008 - Data Analytics

 Contact details: Email email@example.com

-The full timetable of all activities for this course can be accessed from Course Planner.Students in this course are expected to attend two 2-hour lectures each week starting in Week 1; and two 2-hour practical classes each week starting in Week 1.
+The full timetable of all activities for this course can be accessed from Course Planner.Students in this course are expected to attend two 1-hour lectures and one 1-hour practical (tutorial) class each week.

 Course Learning Outcomes